GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

 ---

+## Call for Presenters

+Only U.S. government employees (federal, state, tribal, and local) and contractors **with a U.S. government email address**&mdash;and with their agency’s approval&mdash;are eligible to present.
+This is to ensure that the event supports government UX work.
+Speakers from outside Washington, DC can present remotely.

+{{< highlight >}}**Submissions are due by close of business on Friday, March 6**.{{< /highlight >}}

+Scroll down to see the topics and presentation formats.
+For more information on requirements for submitting, please contact Jean Fox at [Fox.Jean@bls.gov](mailto:Fox.Jean@bls.gov).

 {{< img src="ux-government-summit-2020" >}}

 Join us for 2020's Government UX Summit — a great opportunity to hone your UX skills with the best and brightest UX researchers and designers from across the government.